jaredchua32/jcSlider/wiki/jSlider_basics.md

 auto scroll.
 ```

-`JSlider.slideRight()` on the other hand is summarized by the following pseudocode:
+`JCSlider.slideRight()` on the other hand is summarized by the following pseudocode:

 ```
 1. If the nav buttons (the little dots towards the bottom of the slider)